johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 This version of the jmeter ssh plugin is based on https://github.com/yciabaud/jmeter-ssh-sampler/

-But eventually it became so different that I started a separate repository Several features were added:
+But eventually it became so different that I started a separate repository.
+Several features were added:
 1. Using persistent ssh sessions
 2. Support for tunneling